Stages of court proceedings in care and protection cases

 - stay of proceedings.

-Once FACS has filed an application on behalf of a child or young person a date will be set for the application to be heard in court.
+Once DCJ has filed an application on behalf of a child or young person a date will be set for the application to be heard in court.
 This is referred to as the first mention or return date.

 At the mention the court is informed about the application and issues such as: